 Penrith sign the NRL club agreement, effectively closing the door on a joint venture with Western Suburbs.
 The move leaves Balmain as the Magpies’ only potential joint venture partner.

-Queensland selectors select rookie Brisbane centre Brent Tate to make his State of Origin debut, after just 11 first-grade appearances.
-He would go on to play 23 Origins between 2002-14.
+Rookie Brisbane centre Brent Tate is named to make his State of Origin debut, after just 11 first-grade appearances.
+He would go on to play 23 Origins between 2002-14, scoring five tries and playing a leading role in series wins in 2006, 2007, 2008, 2012 and 2013.

 After 23 Tests for New Zealand, 214 games at four NRL clubs and winning two grand finals (2007, 2010) Knights co-captain Jeremy Smith announces he will retire at the end of the season.